arj03/dat-shared-files/README.md

 ### `shareFile(file, cb)`

-Takes a file and creates a dat, adds it to local db of dats being shared, and calls back with the datLink.
+Takes a filepath and creates a dat, adds it to local db of dats being shared, and calls back with the datLink.

 ### `shareFiles(cb)`

 Reads the list of all DATs made by this module, and starts sharing them all.
 Calls back with an Array of all datLinks currently registered.

 ### `listLinks(cb)`

-Calls back with an Array of all datLinks currently registered.
+Calls back with an array of all datLinks currently registered.

 ### `datLink(datLink, cb)`

 Calls back with the path to where the files for the named DAT are currently stored, OR `''` if there aren't currently any

 ### `removeLink(datLink, cb)`

 Removes the DAT from the database, meaning this DAT will not be included in functionality like e.g. `datShareFiles`.
 Callback is a function which is given no arguments but is run when done.

 ## CLI